-Across the Caribbean you’ll find naturally made soaps, shampoo’s and personal care products that are devoid of such dangerous chemicals.
-At the upcoming 4thCARIFORUM-EU Business Forum in Frankfurt, Germany a collection of some of the finest natural products from the Caribbean will be presented such as, Curealoe from Curacao; Caribbean Blue Naturals from Saint Lucia; BahamaSpa from the Bahamas and Sugar Town Organics from St. Kitts and Nevis.
-Another such company which is quickly becoming a company to look out for is Herboo Corporation Ltd.
+Across the Caribbean, you’ll find naturally made soaps, shampoo’s and personal care products that are devoid of such dangerous chemicals.
+At the upcoming 4thCARIFORUM-EU Business Forum in Frankfurt, Germany a collection of some of the finest natural products from the Caribbean will be presented such as Curealoe from Curacao; Caribbean Blue Naturals from Saint Lucia; BahamaSpa from the Bahamas and Sugar Town Organics from St. Kitts and Nevis.
+Another such company that is quickly becoming a company to look out for is Herboo Corporation Ltd.

 She took samples of the products to her university and asked for donations in exchange for a sample of the products.
 The money collected was the seed money used to create products on a commercial sale which were then sold and the proceeds used to develop new products.
 Javin also entered a number of business competitions and the proceeds from those also assisted.